Toloka/docs/en/guide/concepts/pool_csv.md

   1. Add data for tasks.

   1. Copy the entire spreadsheet.
-Paste it into a simple text editor (such as {% if locale == "en-com" %}Notepad{% endif %} in Windows or TextEdit in Mac).
+Paste it into a simple text editor (such as Notepad in Windows or TextEdit in Mac).

   1. Save the file in UTF-8 encoding with the `tsv` extension.